sgibson91/binderhub-deploy/README.md

 If you have chosen an ACR, the script will create one and assign the `AcrPush` role to your Service Principal.
 The registry server and Service Principal credentials will then be parsed into `config.yaml` and `secret.yaml` so that the BinderHub can connect to the ACR.

+If you have requested HTTPS to be enabled, the script will create a DNS Zone and A records for the Binder and JupyterHub endpoints.
+The [`nginx-ingress`](https://github.com/helm/charts/tree/master/stable/nginx-ingress) and [`cert-manager`](https://github.com/jetstack/cert-manager) helm charts will also be installed to provide a load balancer and automated requests for certificates from Let's Encrypt, respectively.

 Both a JupyterHub and BinderHub are installed via a Helm Chart onto the deployed Kubernetes cluster and the `config.yaml` file is updated with the JupyterHub IP address.